Instructional Leadership For K-12 Educators

 Step 2

-Together with the DataWorks’ consultant, administrators and coaches do five-minute observations in 10 different classrooms on campus.
-Following each observation, the group will convene in the hall outside the classroom to compare their observations and explain what feedback should be delivered to the teacher who was just observed.
-The consultant will ensure that feedback is tied to the strategies discussed in the training.
+Together with a DataWorks’ consultant, administrators and coaches do five-minute observations in 10 different classrooms on campus.
+Following each observation, the group will compare their observations and explain what feedback should be delivered to the teacher who was just observed.

 U